sauravraghuvanshi/100-Days-of-Azure/README.md

     * **Medium:-** Here alerts would be based on more balanced thresholds.
 Here fewer alerts would be generated
     * **Low:-** Here only if there are major deviations, then alerts would be generated.
 This would results in fewer alerts.

+  * For new resources, dynamic thresholds won't be triggered three days on unless 30 samples of metric data is made available.
+  * We can also define advanced settings of dynamic alerts
+  * This allow us to create alerts based on the number of deviation

 # Devlop a Site Reliability Engineering Strategy:-